TeskaLabs/splang-docs/docs/expressions/regex.md

     Returns: `['07', '14', '2007', '12', '34', '56']`

 ---

+## `!REGEX.FINDALL`

-## `!REGEX.FINDALL`: Find all occurences by a regular expression
+Find all occurrences by a regular expression.

 Type: _Mapping_.